 The Alleged Car: Subverted.
 Sean's Monte Carlo looks beaten up and about to fall apart... until he hands a Viper-driving jock his ass on a silver platter.

 Anachronic Order: Pull Tokyo Drift out of the lineup and stick it on the end, and you've got chronological order.
 This is how a character who died in 3 is able to appear in 4 through 6 without issue.
 (1, 2, 4, 5, 6, 3, 7)

-Han mentions going to Tokyo twice in Fast 6, putting Tokyo Drift after 6 but, presumably, before 7.
+Han mentions going to Tokyo twice in Furious 6, putting Tokyo Drift after 6 but, presumably, before 7.
 The mid-credits stinger is an extended scene from the ending of Tokyo Drift that puts it quite definitively between 6 and 7.

 Animesque: The designs on Suki's car in 2Fast was indeed inspired by Anime.
 In fact the director outright admits that the tone of the film (the first race especially) was partially inspired by Animenote as well as video games (like Gran Turismo) and other car films.

-Arc Welding: Fast & Furious 7 will be the first movie of the series to take place after Tokyo Drift and will feature Sean Boswell for the first time since said movie, which finally brings Tokyo Drift out of Gaiden-status and into the canon proper (up until then, besides Han's inclusion in the sequels, all that even indicated Tokyo Drift was part of The Verse was the short appearance of Dom right before the credits).
+Arc Welding: Furious 7 will be the first movie of the series to take place after Tokyo Drift and will feature Sean Boswell for the first time since said movie, which finally brings Tokyo Drift out of Gaiden-status and into the canon proper (up until then, besides Han's inclusion in the sequels, all that even indicated Tokyo Drift was part of The Verse was the short appearance of Dom right before the credits).